 Since in the last couple of years Split has become more than just a stop on the way to other popular destinations, but a great spot where to be based during your Croatian vacation, we bring you the list of best places to visit from Split!

-If you’re more of an urban type, maybe staying on the mainland and exploring the cities on the coast would be the best option for your quick stop.
-First city on our list is the magnificent Dubrovnik, followed by other smallest but also gorgeous towns like Omis, Sibenik and Trogir.
+If you’re more of an urban-type, maybe staying on the mainland and exploring the cities on the coast would be the best option for your quick stop.
+The first city on our list is the magnificent Dubrovnik, followed by other smallest but also gorgeous towns like Omis, Sibenik and Trogir.

 photo credit: cflevasion.lu